Master of Nursing: Course-based (MN)

 - Advanced Health Policy/System Organization – Systems/organization leadership

 The application process includes a Career & Learning Objectives statement.
-Your statement will offer the admissions committee evidence of your knowledge, commitment, and the experience that you hold as you pursue advanced preparation in Nursing.
+Your statement will offer the admissions committee evidence of your knowledge, commitment, and the experience you hold as you pursue advanced preparation in Nursing.

 - Describe your professional experience as a nurse and how this preparation has prepared you for future education in your chosen stream of study.